 This product is by veterinary prescription only.
-Insert your details below and we can help to discuss and coordinate this with your vet.
+Your family vet may also carry this product, please consult first.
+Otherwise, insert your details below and we can help to discuss and coordinate this with your vet.
 Returning customers should also use the form below to make a new order.

 The Assisi Loop® can be used adjunctively with laser therapy, acupuncture, chiropractic and pain and inflammation medications.
 It helps clients to bring healing home.
 Use of the Assisi Loop will NOT interfere with standard treatment procedures or pain management medication.

 The Assisi Loop® has been used in dogs, cats, horses, rabbits and other animals for pain management, osteoarthritis, inflammation, oedema (swelling), post-surgical healing and wound healing.

 The Loop treats:

 Excellent for multiple uses including both acute and chronic, degenerative conditions